JonEilers/The_Project/README.md

 ### To do list

 __Shelby__
-{x}* What numbers in the jplace file correspond to fields? tree and placements {x}* what is named multiplicity? corresponds to the "nm" value in the jplace file
+* [X] What numbers in the jplace file correspond to fields? tree and placements
+* [X] what is named multiplicity? corresponds to the "nm" value in the jplace file
   * If you scroll down to "multiplicity" it talks about what it is.
 I am finding the documentation about guppy is helpful in general too. http://matsen.github.io/pplacer/generated_rst/guppy.html#id8
 * draw a small tree and make a small jplace file and show how they correspond to eachother.
 * Figure how to tell if placement on the tip vs internal